…your solution for EMI electromagnetic interference and RFI radio frequency interference

 New York City, Boston, Chicago, Washington D.C., Philadelphia, Pittsburgh, Atlanta, Miami, Denver, Minneapolis, Silicon Valley, San Francisco, Los Angeles, Phoenix, Dallas, Houston, Portland, Seattle

-Compliant with the IEEE 644-1994 - IEEE (Institute of Electrical and Electronics Engineers) Standard Procedures for Measurement of Power Frequency Electric and Magnetic Fields from AC Power Lines
+Most are compliant with the IEEE 644-1994 - IEEE (Institute of Electrical and Electronics Engineers) Standard Procedures for Measurement of Power Frequency Electric and Magnetic Fields from AC Power Lines

 Our Commercial Clients

 RETAIL DESIGN PARTNERS GROUP